View of the Worcester Art Museum Sailsbury Street facade, access bridge, and new Lancaster Street entrance.

 The following projects, to be completed over the course of several years, address critical institutional, facility, and programmatic needs and goals.

-Building a new home for a beloved collection: Arms and Armor Gallery ProjectCurrently in the design phase, 4,000 square feet of existing space is being converted into a permanent gallery installation dedicated to arms and armor.
-The state-of-the-art space will display the bulk of the 1,500-plus objects in the Higgins Armory Collection through an innovative design solution that allows visitors to see a large quantity of artwork in both traditional and non-traditional exhibition spaces.
+About 4,000 square feet of existing space is being converted into a permanent gallery installation dedicated to arms and armor.
+The state-of-the-art gallery will display the bulk of the more than 1,500 objects in the Higgins Armory Collection through an innovative design solution that allows visitors to see a large quantity of artwork in both traditional and non-traditional exhibition spaces.